 games or music?
 NO!

-camp experience and recommendations by the American Camping Association professionals.
+and recommendations by the American Camping Association professionals.
+Please

 Where is your training camp located?

-What are the dates for USGTC Summer Camp 2013?
+What are the dates for USGTC Gymnastics Summer Camp 2015?

 Where is your main office located?